 Learn design patterns to accelerate software development.
 A design pattern considers languages and frameworks as its components.
 Design patterns help you solve a problem with many software languages and frameworks.

-Each design pattern is a three-part rule that expresses a relationship between a certain context, a problem, and a solution.
-It is a solution to a recurring problem within a certain context.
+Each design pattern is a three-part rule expressing a relationship between a specific context, problem, and solution.
+It is a solution to a recurring problem within a particular context.

 Software design patterns are a map and not a prescription.
-Patterns help with defining a why and how within your context, but not when to apply them.
+Patterns help define the why and how within your context, but not when to apply them.

-Patterns used in the wrong context and at the wrong time are described as anti-patterns.
-Identifying and eliminating anti-patterns is a primary responsibility of software developers.
+Patterns used in the wrong context at the wrong time are anti-patterns.
+Identifying and eliminating them is a primary responsibility of software developers.